constantcode9909/VanillaJavascriptProjects/README.md

 # VanillaJavascriptProjects
-this is my personal work of the freecodecamp youtube tutorial Javascript Projects
+This is my personal work of the freecodecamp youtube tutorial Javascript Projects